ofelcan164/API/sections/files.md

 Get Files
 ---------

-* `GET /folders/555/files` returns all the files in the specified folder
+* `GET /folders/555/files.json` returns all the files in the specified folder

 We will return 100 files per page.
 If the result set has 100 files, it's your responsibility to check the next page to see if there are any more files -- you do this by adding &page=2 to the query, then &page=3 and so on.
+The 555 in the example above should be replaced with the folder ID number.

 ```json
 [